Browse by musical

-Frankenstein: A New Musical Musical Lyrics
+Frankenstein: A New Musical Lyrics – All Songs from the Musical

-Frankenstein: A New Musical Lyrics
+Frankenstein: A New Musical Lyrics: Song List

 1. Act 1